 Everything that you ever wanted to know about me, and probably more.
 If there's anything you want to know that's actually not on this page somewhere, please email me and ask!

 If you need a photo for an event or article, you are welcome to use the "more recently" one at left (or at the bottom of this page, if you're viewing this on a mobile device.)
+Please include the photo credit.
+You can also use the more smiley photo on the welcome page of this site.
 If you need a larger/higher-quality version, please email me and I'll be happy to send it to you.

 The Short Version: